-Different perspectives on the role of ruminants and the extent to which we should use ruminants in our food system, often come down to different frameworks for viewing sustainability.
-The discussion topics and ideas from this newly released paper are presented in the following infographic:
+Different perspectives on the role of ruminants and the extent to which we should use ruminants in our food systems often come down to different frameworks for viewing sustainability.
+The discussion topics and ideas from this publication are presented in the following fact sheet:

 Reference: